Merchant Cash Advance (MCA): Everything You Need To Know

 Just like you need an air pump to inflate your vehicle’s tires, you’ll need effective systems and equipment to make your e-commerce business work.
 With the right tools in the right place, you can give a boost to your online business’s productivity, efficiency and profitability.

-The Productivity Solutions Grant makes technology solutions more accessible and affordable.
+The Productivity Solutions Grant makes technology solutions and funding more accessible and affordable.
 If you’re looking to join in the trend of digital transformation in Singapore and upgrade your business processes, then the PSG is a government grant you can consider.

 When applying for the Productivity Solutions Grant, there are some points to note.